Hand dominance and hand preference are terms that refer to a person’s consistent choice of one hand rather than the

 Or consider how the non-dominant hand holds a woodwork item with just the right degree of stability and at just the right angle while the “dominant hand” uses the tool.
 The non-dominant hand also works to stabilize the paper during handwriting, and to stabilize the ruler when drawing a line.

 Essentially, both hands are working together, but one hand is specializing in precise tool use, and the other is specializing in assisting.
 The movements made by the assistant hand can actually be quite demanding and require good control, and they should not be regarded as unimportant.

 There are differing views on when hand dominance is established, but many experts agree that a consistent hand preference begins to emerge between ages 2 and 4 years, and that most children entering Kindergarten (age 5-6) have established a definite hand preference for using a pencil and scissors.

-If your child is about to enter formal schooling (age 5-6) and has not yet developed a specialised hand for using a pencil and cutting with scissors, then I really recommend that you take your child to an occupational therapist, who can assess your child and help take the necessary steps as soon as possible.
+If your child is about to enter formal schooling (age 5-6) and has not yet developed a specialized hand for using a pencil and cutting with scissors, then I really recommend that you take your child to an occupational therapist, who can assess your child and help take the necessary steps as soon as possible.

 Your child needs as much help as possible to help writing to become “automated” to enable learning to be fun and as stress-free as possible.

 * Footnote: For example, in most people, the left hemisphere of the brain is specialized for language, while the right hemisphere is more specialized in visual-spatial skills.

 Thank you for visiting my site!
 I hope you found this page helpful!
 Why not sign up for my newsletter to stay in touch with new pages and new activities as they are released?